St Heliers Street Gallery: Awakening – Melbourne Artists for Asylum Seekers

 MAFA is a volunteer group dedicated to hosting quality art workshops for asylum seekers in and out of detention.
 Through monthly workshops, exhibitions and public events, MAFA aim to raise awareness of the lives and talents of asylum seekers across Australia, and to help unite people through collaboration and artistic expression.

-Each weekend in July, MAFA and featured artists will present free artist Q&As and workshops as part of 'Awakening'.
+Throughout July, MAFA and featured artists will present free artist Q&As and workshops as part of 'Awakening'.

 Meet the Artists